kyamagu/js-graph-annotator/README.md

 Graph Annotator
 ===============

-A Javascript widget to draw a specified graph on an image.
+A Javascript widget to draw a graph on an image.

+ * Draw an arbitrary graph on an image with mouse.
+ * Vanilla Javascript implementation.
+ * HTML5 canvas is required to use.

+There is an online demo at http://vision.cs.stonybrook.edu/~kyamagu/js-graph-annotator/ .

 Here is a quick usage example.

     GraphAnnotator('/path/to/image.jpg', {
       graph: {